The lockdowns introduced during the Covid-19 pandemic resulted in a surge in the number of people working from home.

-And it seems that employers are continuing to allow employees to work from home – at least for part of the week – even though the government is no longer encouraging it.
+And it seems employers are continuing to allow this change even though the government is no longer encouraging it.

-These might include electrical goods - computer equipment, TVs and domestic appliances, for example.
+Electrical goods - for example, computer equipment, TVs and domestic appliances

 Whether or not you work from home, it’s vital that you make sure your policy is sufficient for your needs.

-To do this you should calculate the cost of your contents to find out how much it would cost to replace everything you own if your home were to be destroyed by a fire.
+Calculate the cost of your contents to find out how much it would cost to replace everything if your home were damaged by a fire.

 Compare home insurance quotes